kubeedge/ianvs/examples/cityscapes/lifelong_learning_bench/README.md

 cd project
 git clone -b feature-lifelong-cityscapes https://github.com/hsj576/ianvs.git
 ```
 Because of the error in https://github.com/kubeedge/ianvs/issues/57, we modified feature-lifelong-n branch of ianvs to make the lifelonglearning paradigm executable.
-So, it this quick start, we use the new branch feature-lifelong-cityscapes.
+So, it this quick start, we use the new branch **feature-lifelong-cityscapes**.

 Then, we install third-party dependencies for ianvs.
 ``` shell